The Basement Method in Horror

-However, tension can often be one of the most challenging elements to incorporate into a scene, whether it is in the horror genre or not.
-I will show you how there is a way to create real tension with the basement method.
+However, tension can often be one of the most challenging elements to incorporate into a scene.

 WHY TENSION IS IMPORTANT

-Tension allows the audience to understand the conflict, but they can better immerse themselves in the world the author has presented.
+Tension allows the audience to understand the conflict while remaining immersed in the scene.

 WHAT IS THE BASEMENT METHOD?